pmaglana/azure-net_traffic/README.md

    <img width="940" height="758" alt="azure-rdp" src="https://github.com/user-attachments/assets/5d55cdd6-7116-4584-9a5f-a39d0cf7227a" />

-   RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted
+   RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted.

 <h2>Finishing Up</h2>